 If you’re an ice queen or some sort of ice king, the continent ought to be on your bucket list and we’re pretty certain that traveling to this location will certainly be a dream come true for you 🙂

 However, this is most unlikely as Antarctica is largely uninhabited except for the presence of researchers and scientists who are housed in research stations.

 That’s it – you just read (or glanced through) the list of the coldest countries in the world at the moment.

-These countries, you should remember, have temperature that drop from a fair -30 to a more serious and impressive -93!
+These countries, you should remember, have temperatures that drop from a fair -30 to a more serious and impressive -93!

 It is also pertinent to remind you that though this is a list of the coldest countries in the world, it also includes the largely uninhabited continent and clearly the coldest, Antarctica.

-If you’re planning on travelling to any of the above listed countries thus, be properly guided.
+If you’re planning on traveling to any of the above-listed countries thus, be properly guided.

 And for now, be certain to have a very great day!